-NEW LONDON, Conn. -- Coast Guard Academy has named Ruth Ness head coach of the women's lacrosse team as the program will begin his first season of competition as a varsity sport in the Spring of 2015.
+NEW LONDON, Conn. -- Coast Guard Academy has named Ruth Ness head coach of the women's lacrosse team as the program will begin its first season of competition as a varsity sport in the Spring of 2015.

 The Bears women's lacrosse program is being elevated from club status and will compete at the Division III level in the New England Women's and Men's Athletic Conference (NEWMAC).

-Ness has been an assistant coach at Bowdoin University for the past two seasons.
+Ness has been an assistant coach at Bowdoin College for the past two seasons.
 The Polar Bears posted a record of 23-11 in those two seasons and advanced all the way to the Elite 8 in the 2013 NCAA Division III tournament.

 "I honored and grateful to have the opportunity to lead the Coast Guard in its inaugural season as a varsity program and really look forward to building a successful program and having success in the NEWMAC.
 It's a great and pretty competitive conference, but one that we can certainly do well in," said Ness.